royalokkarmakar1994/procurement-ai-agent/README.md

 # 🏭 Procurement AI Agent

-An intelligent procurement decision-support tool that scores vendors using weighted criteria and generates AI-powered recommendations using LangChain and OpenAI GPT.
+An intelligent procurement decision-support tool that scores vendors using weighted criteria and generates AI-powered recommendations using Groq LLaMA 3 and Streamlit.

 Built to demonstrate the practical application of LLMs in supply chain and procurement workflows.